-Your body is divided into top and bottom, right and left, and front and back halves by three specific planes of motion: transverse, sagittal and frontal.
-Exercises normally consist of movements in more than one plane.
+Your body can be divided into top and bottom, right and left, and front and back halves by three specific planes of motion: frontal, sagittal and transverse.
+Functional activities and compound exercises normally consist of movements in more than one plane.

 Put It in Neutral

 Before you get started with exercises on the different planes of motion, it is important for you to understand the universal starting position, which is called "anatomical neutral" or "anatomical starting position."
-To assume this position, stand up or lie on your back with your knees straight, your legs together, your toes forward, and your arms by your side with your palms facing forward.
+To assume this position, stand up or lie on your back with your knees straight, legs together, toes forward, and your arms by your side with your palms facing forward.

 Frontal From the Side

 Movements of abduction and adduction occur on the frontal plane.
 Side leg lifts and lateral raises are resistance training exercises you can try on the frontal plane.
-Jumping jacks and side-to-side gallops are examples of cardiovascular exercises on the frontal plane of motion.
+Jumping jacks and side-to-side gallops are examples of cardiovascular exercises in the frontal plane of motion.

 Transverse With a Twist

-The plane that divides your body into top and bottom halves in the transverse plane.
-When you perform movements of rotation, you are working on the transverse plane of motion.
+The transverse plane divides your body into top and bottom halves.
+When you perform movements of rotation, you are working in the transverse plane of motion.
 Exercises that involve twisting happen in this plane.